manoelgadi/pythonpackagesample/README.md

 ## Put a commit message, it is mandatory!
 git commit -m "uploading my first python package"

+## Pushing all to GitHub!
+git push origin master

 ## Now, open Anaconda Prompt - go to the directory where the package is:
 cd C:\....